-- 1. Grievance: A grievance is a dispute by one or more employees or the Association concerning the interpretation or application of an expressed provision of this Agreement. - 2.
-Grievant: - (a) A county employee who is covered by the provisions of this Agreement and who is adversely affected by the matter being grieved. - (b) The Association may file a grievance alleging a violation of contract terms in an attempt to avoid negative precedent.
-However, in no event may the Association assert a grievance appealing a disciplinary action "on behalf of" an Association member or nonmember absent the signed approval of same. - 3.
-Day: For purposes of this procedure, a day is defined as a calendar day. - B. All grievances shall be filed in writing; shall be dated as of the date filed; and shall specify the collective bargaining agreement provision alleged to have been violated.
-The grievance shall also specify the facts, including names, dates, etc., which are alleged to constitute the violation. - C. A grievant(s) shall have the right to representation of up to three (3) representatives of the Association at each step of the grievance procedure. - D. No grievance settled by an employee in a classification represented by the Washoe County Sheriff Deputies Association shall be accepted by the County unless said employee has received concurrence from his Chief Deputy Sheriff or Sheriff. - E. Any of the time limits contained in this procedure may be waived upon the mutual written agreement of both parties except that the waiver of the time limits contained in Step 1 of this procedure can only be agreed to on the part of the County by the Chief Deputy Sheriff in the chain of command of the grievant, or the Sheriff.
+1. Grievance: A grievance is a dispute by one or more employees or the Association concerning the interpretation or application of an expressed provision of this Agreement, other than imposition of punitive action which is governed by Article 34.

+2. Grievant:

+(a) A county employee who is covered by the provisions of this Agreement and who is adversely affected by the matter being grieved.

+(b) The Association may file a grievance alleging a violation of contract terms in an attempt to avoid negative precedent.
+However, in no event may the Association assert a grievance appealing a disciplinary action "on behalf of" an Association member or nonmember absent the signed approval of same.

+3. Day: For purposes of this procedure, a day is defined as a calendar day.

+B. All grievances shall be in writing; shall be dated; and shall specify the collective bargaining agreement provision alleged to have been violated.
+The grievance shall also specify the facts, including names, dates, etc., which are alleged to constitute the violation.

+C. No grievance settled by an employee in a classification represented by the Washoe County Sheriff Deputies Association shall be accepted by the County unless said employee has received concurrence from the Sheriff or his/her designee.

+D. Any of the time limits contained in this procedure may be waived upon the mutual written agreement of both parties.

 II.
-PROCEDURE
+GRIEVANCE PROCEDURE